polzdgl/BaseApp/README.md

 ## Folder Structure

-- **BaseApp.API**: The ASP.NET Web API project.
+- **BaseApp.Server**: The ASP.NET Web API project with Controllers.
-- **BaseApp.AppHost**: The main project responsible for hosting and running the application.
+- **BaseApp.Web**: The presentation layer with the Blazor Web Assembly UI with Radzen Components.
 - **BaseApp.Shared**: Contains shared utilities, validation classes, and DTOs.
 - **BaseApp.Tests**: Unit test project using xUnit and NSubstitute.
 - **BaseApp.Data**: The data layer project responsible for managing all data-related operations.
 - **BaseApp.ServiceProvider**: The business layer project with all the application logic.
-- **BaseApp.Web**: The presentation layer with the Blazor Web Assembly UI.

 ---

 ## Additional Notes